ra559/cis106/_homework/homework2.md

       * Installing Ubuntu in Virtualbox
          * Screenshots of installing ubuntu (no more than 5)
       * What is the raspberry pi
-          * Watch this video before you read the presentation:
+          * Watch these videos before you read the presentation:
            * [what is the raspberry pi in 100 seconds](https://www.youtube.com/watch?v=eZ74x6dVYes)
            * [what is the raspberry pi](https://www.youtube.com/watch?v=uXUjwk2-qx4)
       * Read the presentation [What is a raspberry pi](https://docs.google.com/presentation/d/e/2PACX-1vRf9IwAdDKGgJHC--ZSUbbdhcs7cQESeBB0wZsJJljZdUY0jHdVI9YYLmYEGeBKFucl2vPRvf8v6i3k/pub?start=false&loop=false&delayms=3000&slide=id.p).
 Include the following in your summary: